Coronavirus (COVID-19): Get a test if you do not have symptoms

 Who can get a rapid LFD test

-Everyone in Scotland can do this type of test twice a week if you:
+Everyone in Scotland can do this type of test twice a week.

 If you have symptoms of coronavirus, do not use a rapid LFD test.
 Self-isolate immediately and book a PCR test instead.